jchergu/jchergu.github.io/README.md

 # Jacopo Chergui
 Jacopo Chergui is an italian computer engineer and musician, born to build solutions and good sounds.
+For all the infos about Jacopo, please check the [website](https://jacopochergui.github.io).

 ## Languages
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)